-Held in conjunction with the Appalachian Research in Business Symposium and a meeting of Appalachian's chapter of National Association of Business Economics, the 59th Boyles Lecture will feature Dr. John Silvia, Chief Economist for Wells Fargo.
-Dr. Silvia's lecture, Optimism on Growth on the Basis of Thoughtful Stimulus, is scheduled for Friday, March 31 at 3:00 p.m. in the Schaefer Center for Performing Arts.
-A reception will follow in the Schaefer Center Lobby; both the lecture and reception are open to the public with no fee to attend.
+Held in conjunction with the Appalachian Research in Business Symposium and a meeting of Appalachian's chapter of National Association of Business Economics, the 59th Boyles Lecture featured Dr. John Silvia, Chief Economist for Wells Fargo.
+Dr. Silvia's lecture, Optimism on Growth on the Basis of Thoughtful Stimulus, was held Friday, March 31 in the Schaefer Center for Performing Arts.